vmazmaz/MQTTCurtains/README.md

 # MQTTCurtains
 MQTT-enabled motorized curtain track based on ESP8266, Nema17 and 20x20 profile.

+For bill of material and assembly instructions, see the [wiki](https://github.com/vmazmaz/MQTTCurtains/wiki).

 ## Presentation
 This project is a low-cost alternative to the Aqara motorized curtains.
 It was also inspired by the excellent [MorningRod](https://coverobotics.com/products/morningrod) by Daniel Frenkel.
 My goal was to develop a smart curtaint track that seamlessly integrates with my exisiting Homeassistant installation, controlled by an ESP8266 and that can be built using standard hardware.
 MQTT was the perfectly indicated protocol for this use case.
 I purposely chose to handle automations on Homeassistant and not direclty implement them in the code.
 Using existing your existing temperature & luminosity sensors you can for instance create simple automations to open and close your curtains when the sun is shining on your windows.
 And of course, use them for a smooth morning wake-up !